SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

 I0412 14:39:07.392691 140283497939328 regression.py:49] regression batch 12/156
 ```

-If your **traning is completed**, you will see the below text on your terminal window :
+- If your **training is completed or ended with an error**, you will see the below text on your terminal window :

 ```
 script failed: attach dlwa screen